 Building up savings isn’t a viable way to build wealth, but it can help you become more financially secure.
 It’s especially important to have emergency savings set aside that you can use when needed.
 According to Derek Moneyberg, it’s better to have a savings account you can pull money from to pay for unexpected expenses than to dig into your investments for cash.
 Using basic math calculations, set a goal for how much you want to save up, when you want to have it saved by, and how much you’ll need to save each month to meet your goal.

 Choosing What to Invest In

 Investing is generally considered one of the best ways to build wealth these days.
-The challenge, according to The Nest, is that there are so many different ways to invest your money that it can be tough to figure out which methods are best for you.
+The challenge, is that there are so many different ways to invest your money that it can be tough to figure out which methods are best for you.
 Math can help you calculate the initial upfront cost of the investment, any dividends or interest you might earn, and may even help you assess some of the risks you’d be taking on.
+It can also tell you which investments are more likely to return a profit.
+Looking at the history of an investment like gold can help you get a feel for how it will do in the future.
 Once you have all your calculations worked out, you can get a better feel for what might be a good investment for you.